kailash-manasarovar/statement/docs/timeline/2023/september.md

 ![Safe passage](../../content/tweets/august-comms/offering-domingo-healing.png)

-- I also go to the church at Cauterets to pray with Sally.
+- I also go to the church at Cauterets to pray with Sandra Rita Diaz.

 ![L'eglise at Cauterets](../../content/images/cauterets-eglise.jpg)